onprem-pdf/onprempdf/SECURITY.md

 We aim to acknowledge security reports within 2 business days and provide an initial assessment within 5 business days.

+## Dependency Security

+OnPremPDF uses a small, well-defined set of third-party libraries.
+JSON input is deserialized into fixed internal data models without polymorphic or dynamic type handling.

+Dependencies are reviewed periodically and updated in response to relevant security advisories.

 ## Scope
 This security policy applies to:
 - The OnPremPDF application